Cornelius Golightly: Early life

-Cornelius L. Golightly was born on March 23, 1917 in Waterford, Mississippi.
+Cornelius L. Golightly was born on March 23, 1917, in Waterford, Mississippi.
 His father, Reverend Richmond Mack Golightly, was from Livingston, Alabama.
 His mother, Margaret Fullilove was from Honey Island, Mississippi.
 Golightly was one of ten children.

 Education

-In 1934, when Golightly was 17 years-old, he enrolled at Talladega College in Alabama.
-He did well academically as well as in athletics.
-In 1938 he participated in the "Intellectual Olympics," a competition held in New York City by the New History Society.
-He was one of only five black students from across the US to earn honors in the competition.
-After graduating from Talladega in 1938 Golightly went to the University of Michigan to study philosophy.
-He earned a Master's degree in 1939 and a PhD in 1941.
+In 1934, at the age of 17, Golightly joined Talladega College in Alabama, excelling both academically and in athletics.
+In 1938, he showcased his intellectual prowess by participating in the "Intellectual Olympics," organized by the New History Society in New York City.
+Out of all the black students nationwide, Golightly was one of five who received honors in the competition.
+Following his graduation from Talladega in 1938, he pursued philosophy at the University of Michigan, where he attained a Master's degree in 1939 and a PhD in 1941.

 Career

-Golightly became an instructor of philosophy and social science at Howard University for the academic year 1942-1943.
-He was also the president of the Barnett Aden Gallery in Washington, DC during the same time.
+Golightly became an instructor of philosophy and social science at Howard University for the academic year 1942–1943.
+He was also the president of the Barnett Aden Gallery in Washington, D.C., during the same time.
 In 1943 he became a Compliance Analyst with the Fair Employment Practices Committee (FEPC).
 In 1945 he went back to academics, taking a post as an academic philosopher at Olivet College.
 This appointment, as a professor of philosophy and psychology, marks a turning point in history, as Golightly became the first black philosopher permanently hired to teach at a white institution during the 20th century.
 In 1949 he left Olivet in protest over restrictions placed on academic freedoms based on the perceived threats during the Cold War.
 He was hired to join the Philosophy department of the University of Wisconsin at Madison, where he continued to teach until 1955.
 At that time he moved to the University of Wisconsin in Milwaukee, where he stayed until 1969.
 At that time Golightly accepted an appointment as Associate Dean and Professor of Philosophy at Wayne State University in Detroit.
 This appointment made him the first African American to teach in the philosophy department of Wayne State.